User37som/libbitcoin/bx-seed.md

 Options (named):

 -b [--bit_length]    The length of the seed in bits.
 Must be divisible by
-                     8 and must not be less than 128.
+                     8 and must not be less than 128, defaults to 192.
 -c [--config]        The path to the configuration settings file.
 -h [--help]          Get a description and instructions for this command.
 ```